tudelft3d/geo2020/supervisors/index.md

 ### A0 (Preparation)

-- check that the supervisors are the ones that were agreed upon and approve it in MyCase
-- schedule the A1 date in SuperSaaS before the deadline
+- Schedule the A1 date in SuperSaaS before the [registration deadline](../dates/).

 ### A1 (Kick-off)

+- Check that the supervisors are the ones that were agreed upon and approve it in MyCase.
-- both supervisors should read A1 proposal
+- Both supervisors should read the proposal.
-- both supervisors must attend A1, and ask questions
+- Both supervisors must attend the A1 meeting and ask questions.
-- both supervisors jointly decide if it's a go (continue) or nogo (retake)
+- Both supervisors jointly decide if it's a go (continue to Midterm) or no-go (retake).
-- 1st supervisor must put in the system the final result of the A1
+- The 1st supervisor must put in the system the final result of the A1.
-- if it's a go, both supervisors, student and delegate should decide on A3 and A4 dates from the slots available in SuperSaaS and enter it in the system
+  - If it's a go (continue to Midterm), both supervisors, student and delegate should decide on A3 and A4 dates from the slots available in SuperSaaS and enter it in the system.
-- if it's a no/go, the same but for a new A1 date in the next period
+  - If it's a no/go (retake), the same but for a new A1 date in the next period.

 ### A2 (Midterm)

-- between A1 and A3, there should one meeting to discuss the progress of the student
+- Between A1 and A3, there should one meeting with both supervisors to discuss the progress of the student.
-- feedback must be given, with tips to improve
+- Feedback must be given with tips to improve.
-- after the student has uploaded a document in MyCase (eg thesis as it stands or the slides used for a A2 presentation), the 1st supervisor must mark the A2 as done in the system by selecting Continue to Green Light phase.
+- After the student has uploaded a document in MyCase (eg thesis as it stands or the slides used for a A2 presentation), the 1st supervisor must mark the A2 as done in the system by selecting Continue to Green Light phase. <i class="fa-solid fa-triangle-exclamation"></i> If this is not done, BK admin won't schedule the A3.
+If you feel the work is not sufficient for the midterm yet, you can select the Continue in Midterm option, but this also means that the A3 meeting won't be scheduled.
+- Together with the student choose a co-reader.

 ### A3 (Green light)

-- before A3 a co-reader must be chosen
-- the co-reader must skim/read the draft version and submit comments and potential questions to the 1st supervisor.
-The co-reader doesn't need to attend A3.
-- both supervisors must read carefully the draft and ensure that the student has a chance to pass.
-You're wasting everyone's time if you know you'll give a nogo and still have the A3.
+- Both supervisors must read carefully the thesis draft and ensure that the student has a chance to pass.
+You're wasting everyone's time if you know you'll give a no-go and still have the A3.
-- you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148114&ou=47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
+- The 1st supervisor has to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148114&ou=47493) and check the report.
+- The co-reader must skim/read the draft version and submit comments and potential questions to the 1st supervisor.
+The co-reader doesn't need to attend the A3 meeting. and check the report.
-- both supervisors must attend A3
+- Both supervisors must attend the A3 meeting and ask questions.
-- 1st supervisor must put in the system the result of A3
+  - If it's a go (continue to Finalisation), both supervisors should also decide the preliminary mark of the student.
+Note that the final mark at the A4 might only be within 0.5 points of the preliminary one.
+The 1st supervisor must put in the system the result of the A3.
+  - If it's a go (continue to Finalisation), both supervisors, student and delegate should decide on new A3 and A4 dates from the slots available in SuperSaaS and enter them in the system.

 ### A4 (Finalisation)

+- Both supervisors and the co-reader must read carefully the thesis.
-- you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148117&ou=47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
+- The 1st supervisor has to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148114&ou=47493) and check the report.
-- both supervisors must attend A4, and the co-reader, and ask questions
+- Both supervisors and the co-reader must attend the A4 meeting and ask questions.
-- grade the student with [the rubric](../rubric/)
+- Both supervisors and the co-reader grade the student with [the rubric](../rubric/).
-- make a speech in front of family and friends
-- smile a lot while doing this
+- The 1st supervisor makes a speech in front of family and friends.
+Smile a lot while doing this.
-- 1st supervisor must put the final grade in the system
+- The 1st supervisor must put the final grade in the system.